wso2/docs-choreo-dev/en/docs/develop/api-policies/create-a-policy.md

 ```

-In this policy, you are not making any changes to the fault flow stub.
-Therefore, you can remove the fail flow stub from the policy.bal file.
+In this policy, you are not be making any changes to the `Fault` flow stub.
+Therefore, you can remove the ``Fault` flow stub from the policy.bal file.

 !!! note
-    The annotations **@mediation:RequestFlow** **@mediation:ResponseFlow** and **@mediation:FaultFlow** are bound with the keywords in the Ballerina.toml.
+    The  **@mediation:RequestFlow** **@mediation:ResponseFlow** and **@mediation:FaultFlow** annotations are bound with the keywords in the Ballerina.toml.
 Therefore, the changes you make to the policy stubs should reflect in the Ballerina.toml file.
-For example, if the policy is applicable only on the request and response paths, the annotation **@mediation:FaultFlow** can be removed from the policy.
-Then, you **MUST** remove the keyword, **choreo-apim-mediation-fault-flow** from the generated Ballerina.toml file.
-If failed to do so, the Ballerina compiler will show an error at compile time.
+For example, if the policy is applicable only on the request and response paths, you can remove the  **@mediation:FaultFlow** annotation from the policy.
+Then, you **MUST** remove the **choreo-apim-mediation-fault-flow** keyword from the generated Ballerina.toml file.
+If you omit doing so, the Ballerina compiler will show an error at compile time.

 !!! tip
     - Organize the source within the default module of the package.
 Do not add any additional modules.
     - A policy implementation can contain any combination of flows.
-A generated project contains stubs for all three flows: request, response, and fault.
-You can remove any stubs which you do not require.
-For example, when you create a policy that re-writes the resource paths, you can remove the response and fault stubs.
+A generated project contains stubs for all three flows: `Request`, `Response`, and `Fault`.
+You can remove any stub which you do not require.
+For example, when you create a policy that re-writes the resource paths, you can remove the `Response` and `fault` stubs.
     - The HTTP request/response objects and the context record that gets passed as parameters to the policy functions are passed as references.
 Therefore, the changes you make to these values are persisted and are passed through all other policies.
-The request and the response accumulate all the transformations done on them through the attached policies.
+The request and the response accumulate all the transformations done to them via the attached policies.
-    - The following return type of the policy functions(flows) is unmodifiable:
+    - The following return types of the policy functions(flows) is unmodifiable:
-        - **http:Response** - Return an HTTP response when you terminate the mediation flow prematurely.
-For example,  in the in-flow sequence, the mediation sequence would terminate before calling the backend.
+        - **http:Response** - Returns an HTTP response when you terminate the mediation flow prematurely.
+For example,  in the in-flow sequence, the mediation sequence terminates before calling the backend.
 The mediation policy then sends an HTTP response to the client.
-        - **false** - Return false if you want to terminate the mediation sequence with a pre-defined response(on the Choreo side).
+        - **false** - Returns `false` if you want to terminate the mediation sequence with a pre-defined response(on the Choreo side).
-        - **error** - Return an error if you want to terminate the mediation flow and transfer control to the fault flow.
+        - **error** - Returns an error if you want to terminate the mediation flow and transfer control to the fault flow.
 The fault flow would then construct an error response and send it to the client.
-        - **()** - Return () to signal the successful completion of the policy.
-On completion of the policy, the proxy executes the next policy in the sequence.
+        - **()** - Returns () to signal the successful completion of the policy.
+Once the proxy has completed executing the policy, it starts to execute the next policy in the sequence.

 ## Step 3: Publish the policy

 You can publish mediation policies to Ballerina Central.
 When you deploy the API after attaching policies, Choreo pulls these packages from Ballerina Central and bundles them into the interceptor application under the hood.
-You can find more details on building and deploying an interceptor application [here](https://wso2.com/choreo/docs/develop/components/api-proxies/policies/).
-To use policies in your APIs, follow the steps below to publish them as public packages:
+"For more details on building and deploying an interceptor application, see [Policies](https://wso2.com/choreo/docs/develop/components/api-proxies/policies/).
+To use policies in your APIs, publish them as public packages following the steps given below:

-1. Package the policy before publishing it to Ballerina Central by issuing the following command;
+1. Package the policy before publishing it to Ballerina Central by issuing the following command:
     ```
         bal pack
     ```
-2. Publish the package to Ballerina Central by issuing the following command;
+2. Publish the package to Ballerina Central by issuing the following command:

     ```
         bal push